 Competition Basketball Drills

 You can never have enough players on a team that are willing to compete and give it all they have in everything they do.
 Select some basketball drills that directly highlight competing.
-You will quickly be able to recognize the players that are willing to go to battle and those that are too cool to get on the floor, fight for the rebound, and out compete everyone else on the floor.
+You will quickly be able to recognize the players that are willing to go to battle and those that are too cool to get on the floor, fight for the rebound, and out-compete everyone else on the floor.

-So many games come down to being able to execute when the pressure is on.
+So many basketball games come down to being able to execute when the pressure is on.
 Games and even seasons can hinge on a few possessions at the end of a game.
-You want players that are going to be able to think and show mental toughness when the pressure is on.
-So make sure that you set up situations in your tryout that makes players have to execute a few different game situations.
+You want players who will be able to think and show mental toughness when the pressure is on.
+Make sure that you set up situations in your tryout that make players have to execute a few different game situations.

 “Our job [as coaches] isn’t to assemble the best players, it’s to put together the best team.” – Bill Belichick